 It has been a time of upheaval for the Southwest Iceland town of Grindavík (pop.
 3,600), which was evacuated on November 10 amid powerful seismic activity.
 Earthquakes and the formation of a magma dike under the town have opened crevasses and damaged roads, homes, and infrastructure in and around Grindavík.
-An eruption is still considered a possibility, though the likelihood of one has diminished.

 As always, volcanic activity is difficult to predict.
 As the last eruptions on the Reykjanes peninsula have shown, Iceland has some of the best-monitored volcanoes in the world, but despite this, when, where, and if an eruption will occur can be difficult to say with precision, even for experts.
 With that warning out of the way, here’s what we know so far about the latest phase of seismic activity on the Reykjanes peninsula.